Perfectionism might sound like a good thing. Who doesn’t want their work to be flawless?

 For example, grab a word like “desert” and build a lyric:

-“Lost in the desert, sand in my shoes, chasing a mirage that looks like you.”
+“Lost in the desert, sand in my throat, a mirage that looks like a boat.”

-Not your magnum opus?
-No problem.
-You’re building your creative muscle, and that’s more important than perfection.
+Not my magnum opus?
+No worries.
+I'm building a creative muscle, and that’s more important than perfection.

 4. You’re Overthinking Every Decision